 Getting arrested on a Friday starts off with the usual processes:

 Usually, after this is done, a person waits patiently in a holding cell to meet with a judge and hopefully be granted bail.
-However, getting arrested on a Friday night can tell an entirely different story.
+But a Friday night arrest in Dallas can throw a wrench in that plan.

 Will You See a Judge?

 Seeing a judge on the day of your arrest really depends on the time and day of the week you were arrested.
-During the week, it’s relatively easy to get in front of a judge and be granted bail.
+Weekday arrests make it easier to get in front of a judge and secure a Dallas bail bond quickly.

 Arraignments don’t occur over the weekends or holidays in Texas.
 So, if you’ve been arrested on a Friday night, it’s safe to say that you can’t expect to see a judge until at least Monday morning.